cockroachdb/docs/v21.1/topology-patterns.md

 key: cluster-topology-patterns.html
 ---

-This section provides recommended topology patterns for running CockroachDB in a cloud environment, each with required configurations and latency and resiliency characteristics.
+This section provides recommended topology for running CockroachDB in a cloud environment, each with required configurations and latency and resiliency characteristics.

 {{site.data.alerts.callout_info}}
 You can observe latency patterns for your cluster on the [Network Latency page](ui-network-latency-page.html) of the DB Console.